storacha/RFC/rfc/account-usage-get-capability.md

 ```

-Obs.: The current `usage/report` returns the `ProviderUsage` as a receipt.
+Obs.: The current `usage/report` returns the `UsageData` as a receipt.

 ## Implementation